Advanced Fetal Ultrasound & Imaging

 Weight gain

 You should take steps to optimize your health before you get pregnant.
-This could include attaining a healthy body weight or getting treatment to manage pre-existing conditions like high blood pressure.
+This could include attaining a healthy body weight or getting treatment for pre-existing conditions like high blood pressure.
 You should always eat a nutritious diet and aim for at least 30 minutes of moderate exercise every day.

 Genetic Testing

 Genetic testing is a diagnostic procedure that examines genes, chromosomes, and proteins from you and your baby to determine your risk of birth defects and other abnormalities.
-At Perinatal Diagnostic Center and Ultrasound, Dr. Jadali offers prenatal screening tests to assess the chance that your baby has a chromosomal abnormality.
-He also provides prenatal diagnostics tests that can tell whether your baby has certain disorders.
+At our practice, we offer prenatal screening tests to assess the chance that your baby has a chromosomal abnormality.
+We also provide prenatal diagnostics tests that can tell whether your baby has certain disorders.

 You and your partner can have carrier screening to find out if you carry a gene for any genetic disorders.
 Carrier screening involves a blood test or a tissue sample collected from the inside of your cheek with a swab.
 Carrier testing screens for:

-Dr. Jadali can also screen your baby for chromosomal abnormalities, brain and spine defects, and other potential problems.
-He performs the screening tests with advanced ultrasounds and maternal blood tests.
+We can also screen your baby for chromosomal abnormalities, brain and spine defects, and other potential problems.
+We perform the screening tests with advanced ultrasounds and maternal blood tests.

 During your first trimester, you’ll have bloodwork and an ultrasound.
-During your ultrasound, Dr. Jadali examines the thickness of the space at the back of your baby’s neck with a nuchal translucency screening, which can reveal your baby’s risk for Down syndrome and other physical defects.
+During your ultrasound, Our team will examine the thickness of the space at the back of your baby’s neck with a nuchal translucency screening, which can reveal your baby’s risk for Down syndrome and other physical defects.

-In your second trimester, you can have additional genetic screening including a quadruple blood test that checks for other signs of Down Syndrome, trisomy 18, and neural tube defects.
-You also have another ultrasound that allows Dr. Jadali to check for physical abnormalities in your baby’s brain, spine, facial features, abdomen, heart, and limbs.
+In your second trimester, you can have additional genetic screening, including a quadruple blood test that checks for other signs of Down Syndrome, trisomy 18, and neural tube defects.
+You also have another ultrasound that allows us to check for physical abnormalities in your baby’s brain, spine, facial features, abdomen, heart, and limbs.

-If any of your genetic screening tests have positive results, Perinatal Diagnostic Center and Ultrasound also offers diagnostic testing, including amniocentesis and chorionic villus sampling (CVS), to find out if your baby has specific genetic disorders.
+If any of your genetic screening tests have positive results, our practice offers diagnostic testing, including amniocentesis and chorionic villus sampling (CVS), to find out if your baby has specific genetic disorders.

 Amniocentesis tests a tiny amount of your amniotic fluid and CVS uses a small sample of your placenta to monitor your baby’s chromosomes and rule out conditions such as Down syndrome and trisomy 18.
 Both tests are minimally invasive and pose little risk to your pregnancy.